notesoft/firebird/doc/sql.extensions/README.schemas.md

 Nonexistent schemas can be included in the search path but are ignored during name resolution.

+If `SYSTEM` is not included in the schema list, it is automatically added as the last schema in the search path.

 The first existing schema in the search path is referred to as the **current schema** and is exclusively used in some operations.